jimburton/scrabble/chapters/Chapter1.md

 import qualified Data.Map as Map
 ```
 Since `Data.Map` isn't in the `Prelude`, we need to tell `cabal` where
 to find it.
-If we try to import it without doing anything else, `cabal` will prompt us to
+If we try to import it without doing anything else, `cabal`
-add the package that includes it, `containers`, to the `build-depends`
+will prompt us to add the package that includes it, `containers`, to
-section of the `cabal` file.
-We will do that, and you should bear in mind
+the `build-depends` section of the `cabal` file.
+We will do that,
-that we need to do this whenever importing non-`Prelude` types in
+and you should bear in mind that this is done whenever importing
-future.
-Often `cabal` will be able to tell us the name of the package
+non-`Prelude` types in future.
+Often `cabal` will be able to tell us
-to add but if not, use google to find the type you need on hackage and
+the name of the package to add but if not, use google to find the type
-check which package it is in.
+you need on hackage and check which package it is in.

 ```haskell
 import qualified Data.Map as Map